 Aroma: 6.67 – Good smell to it, but nothing that was really amazing.

-Manliness: 9 – This was a unanimous solid 9 for a reason.
-From the text on the back, to the iconic bottle, and importantly the Walker name – Black Label is just a very manly thing.
+Honesty: 9 – This was a unanimous solid 9 for a reason.
+From the text on the back, to the iconic bottle, and importantly the Walker name – Black Label is iconic, honest, and perfect.
 There’s a couple of blended scotchs out there that you can buy, but for this price range few top this.

 On the Rocks: 8 – It really opens up the taste, and best of all kicks the burn that was there.
 We agree it’s improved over rocks.